To vote in an election you must be registered to vote and aged 18 or over on polling day.

-Names, addresses and party descriptions of candidates are included on a 'statement of persons nominated'.
+Names, addresses and parties of candidates are included on a 'statement of persons nominated'.

 Statements are published on our elections page as soon as possible after the close of nominations.

-If you need to contact us about voting or registering to vote, you can do so below.
+If you need to contact us about voting, registering to vote, or the annual update, you can do so below.

 : 01375 652 816